 PHILADELPHIA REGIONAL FUTURE CITY COMPETITION

-In addition to the first place regional awards, Future City also provides "Special Awards" in a number of areas related to engineering of cities.
+Special Awards: In addition to the regional awards for the six finalists, the regional program also provides "Special Awards" in a number of areas related to the engineering of cities, provided by our many sponsors.
 These awards provide the students the opportunity to present their cities to more than just the competition judges and provide them with a feeling of accomplishment even if they were not a finalist in the competition.
 Last year, there were over 40 special awards presented and every team went home with at least one award.
 Additionally, all of the teams were provided with Future City tee shirts and various other items.

-Future City is volunteer run and uses the support of the entire engineering community.
-Over 200 volunteer engineers work on the program each year as committee members, mentors, organizers and judges.
+Future City Philadelphia is volunteer run and depends on the support of the entire engineering community.
+Over 200 volunteer engineers work on the program each year as committee members, mentors, judges and general support.
 The mentors have the most rewarding part in the competition since they have the opportunity to directly share their engineering expertise with the students, working with them to develop their cities and presentations.

 Still have Questions?
 Contact our Regional Coordinator, Jennifer Wetzel: email@example.com , (215) 573-3935